-Why we have a gender pay gap.
+Why we have a gender pay gap

-Cannock Chase District Council has a mean Gender Pay Gap of 11.54% and a median Gender Pay Gap of 23.34%.
-The median gap is significantly higher than the national average of 14.3% (for all employees based on ONS calculations in April 2023).
-Looking at the profile of our workforce just over 45% of the Council's employees are engaged in front line and support services roles and of the total employees within this group nearly two thirds are women.
+Cannock Chase District Council has a mean Gender Pay Gap of 11.17% and a median Gender Pay Gap of 22.81%.
+The median gap is higher than the national average of 13.1% (for all employees based on ONS calculations in April 2024).
+The Gender Pay Gap is heavily affected by the make-up of an employer's workforce profile (59% women and 41% men at Cannock Chase) as well as the distribution of staff across role types.

+Looking at the profile of our workforce just under 45% of the Council's employees are engaged in front line and support services roles and of the total employees within this group 70% are women.